 Increasing your fiber intake (certain fruits, legumes, vegetables, nuts and seeds), magnesium, foods that contain natural aromatase inhibitors (white button mushrooms, oranges, lemons grapefruit), cruciferous vegetables (broccoli, cauliflower, bok choy, cabbage, Brussels sprouts), iodine and omega-3’s all help balance estrogen.

-How to Raise Low Estrogen
+How Do You Raise Low Estrogen?

 Determining the cause of chronically low estrogen levels is helpful in determining the best strategy.